 The MPACT east patrol district is divided into four separate response zones.
 Each response zone has four dedicated officers assigned to patrol and answer calls for service.
-There are also two Captains and two Sergeants assigned to the district to ensure that line officers have the support they need on a daily basis and adequate supervision is provided.
-With a hometown family atmosphere, the officers assigned the east district have the ability to meet and greet the resident and business owners and execute their duties on a more friendly, personal level.
+There are also two Captains and two Sergeants assigned to the district to ensure that line officers have the support they need on a daily basis and that adequate supervision is provided.
+With a hometown family atmosphere, the officers assigned to the east district to have the ability to meet and greet the resident and business owners and execute their duties on a more friendly, personal level.

 Criminal Investigations fall under the authority of the East District Command.
 Detectives assigned to Investigations are responsible for investigating a variety of crimes including homicides, serious assaults, sex offenses, identity theft, fraud, and other crimes committed against persons and property.

 The Mooresville Police Department stands ready to meet the needs and challenges of our progressive Town and diversified community.